Lehrstuhl B für Mathematik

 Most research is done and will be done together with collaborators from institutes all over the world.

-There are currently three PhD-theses under the supervision of prof. Ghislain Fourier:
+There are currently four PhD-theses under the supervision of prof. Ghislain Fourier:

 - Monomial bases for PBW degenerate Demazure modules